Sharjah Taxi commences testing of electric vehicles at Sharjah International Airport

 PHOTO

-The Skywell electric vehicle offers optimal comfort and luxury for customers.
-Its spacious interior caters to families while providing a calm travel experience due to its streamlined design, distinguishing it from other electric vehicles.
-As an eco-friendly and safe mode of transportation, it contributes to reducing harmful carbon emissions, meeting the highest standards of customer comfort and safety.
+The Skywell electric vehicle is an eco-friendly and safe mode of transportation; it contributes to reducing harmful carbon emissions and meeting the highest standards of customer comfort and safety.

 The experiment, launched in early June 2023, aims to evaluate the vehicle's key advantages and suitability within a luxury fleet while adhering to global comfort, safety, and security standards.